maxhardt/learning-rust/README.md

 Clone this repo and [install Rust](https://doc.rust-lang.org/book/ch01-01-installation.html).

+## How to run tests?

+Tests are automatically on any push to master as defined in the GitHub actions [test pipeline](./.github/workflows/test.yml).

-## How to run?
+## How to run tests manually?

-Running both Unit and Integration tests:
+For manually running both Unit and Integration tests:

 ```
-$ cargo test
+$ cargo test --tests

     Finished test [unoptimized + debuginfo] target(s) in 0.04s
      Running unittests (target/debug/deps/katas-d810538bc76d3a2d)